-The purpose of the retrospective review will be to allow for the examination of services requested and/or provided in the past.
-Retrospective reviews will be conducted utilizing established data collection protocols.
-These reviews will provide information about the services rendered in the provider panel, and about the quality of the referral decisions and authorizations.
-Retrospective reviews will monitor the appropriate use of the practice guidelines in delivering the services the organization is contracted to deliver through its provider network.
+The purpose of the retrospective review is to allow for the examination of services requested and/or provided in the past.
+Retrospective reviews are conducted utilizing established data collection protocols.
+These reviews provide information about the services rendered in the provider panel, and about the quality of the referral decisions and authorizations.
+Retrospective reviews are used to monitor the appropriate use of the practice guidelines in delivering the services the organization is contracted to deliver through its provider network.

-Retrospective review will be conducted on a case-by-case basis on those cases identified as having encountered problems in the episode of care either due to provider or access management difficulties.
-These problems may include, but are not limited to, treatment failures, problems in gaining access and in extended lengths of stay, change of insurance benefits, beneficiary complaints, or other concerns and disputes about the type, quality, or quantity of treatment rendered.
+Retrospective reviews are conducted on a case-by-case basis on those cases identified as having encountered problems in the care episode, either due to provider or access management difficulties.
+These problems may include, but are not limited to, treatment failures, problems in gaining access and extended lengths of stay, change of insurance benefits, beneficiary complaints, or other concerns and disputes about the type, quality, or quantity of treatment rendered.